Actively Recruiting

 - Age between 5 and 21 years old at enrollment

-- Planned or current maintenance or continuation chemotherapy for B- or T-cell ALL or mixed phenotype acute leukemia
+- Plan to receive or currently receiving maintenance or continuation chemotherapy for B- or T-cell acute lymphoblastic leukemia or mixed phenotype acute leukemia

-- Feasible to start study intervention within first month of maintenance phase of ALL therapy
+- Able to start the study intervention during the first month of the maintenance phase of ALL therapy

 - Fluent in English or Spanish